Carlism: Ideology

-Carlism or Traditionalism can be labeled as a counter-revolutionary movement.

-Carlism's intellectual landscape was a reaction against the basic tenets of the Enlightenment and the French Revolution of 1789; laicism, individualism, egalitarianism, rationalism.
-In this sense, it is akin to the French Reactionaries (Legitimism) and Joseph de Maistre's thinking.
+Carlism or Traditionalism can be labelled as a counter-revolutionary movement.
+Carlism's intellectual landscape was a reaction against the Liberal, Radical, and anti-religious currents of the Enlightenment in Spain; in particular the Bourbon Reforms, the confiscation and sale of Church property by the State, the expulsion of the religious orders, and Government bans on Catholic schools and Classical Christian education based on the Trivium.
+In this sense, it is akin to the French (Legitimism) and Joseph de Maistre's thinking, but it also bears a close similarity with the Jacobitism of the British Isles.
 It is difficult to give an accurate description of Carlist thinking for several reasons: